Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 # Specification: Live Media Ingest # {#ingestspec}

+NOTE: This updated version 1.1. of the specification, after 5 month community review
+      several comments have been addressed.
+This document is currently under IOP Review in DASH-IF untill the end of october 31st.
+Suggestions/improvements from DASH-IF members are welcomed either technical or editorial.

 ## Abstract ## {#abstract}

 Two closely related protocol interfaces are defined: CMAF Ingest (Interface-1)